Obama, at Beverly Hills fundraiser, says GOP 'mad even when they win'

 “They’re mad even when they win.
 Have you noticed that?”
 Obama said during a conversation with Democratic National Committee Chairman Tom Perez, the Los Angeles Times reported.

-The assertion contrasted sharply with recent news about public “shaming” of Trump administration officials, such as Homeland Security Secretary Kristjen Nielsen, and GOP officials such as Senate Majority Leader Mitch McConnell.
+The assertion contrasted sharply with recent news about public “shaming” of Trump administration officials, such as Homeland Security Secretary Kirstjen Nielsen, and GOP officials such as Senate Majority Leader Mitch McConnell.

-About 200 donors payed anywhere from $2,700 to $100,000 to attend the Obama-Perez discussion, which also included a performance by singer Christina Aguilera, the paper reported.
+About 200 donors paid anywhere from $2,700 to $100,000 to attend the Obama-Perez discussion, which also included a performance by singer Christina Aguilera, the paper reported.

 Much of the talk focused on Obama drawing stark comparisons between the years of his presidency, and the tenure of his successor, whom he did not mention by name.